contrapunctus-1/chronometrist/README.md

    - Make default blank?
    - Possibly make suggestions activity-sensitive e.g. when stopping activity A, don't suggest past reasons used for activity B, C, etc. Add a variable to customize this, because it might not be the behaviour everyone wants.
 7. **Improve help**
-   - Show shortcuts message by using the keymap rather than a hardcoded string.
+   - Show shortcuts by consulting the keymap rather than using a hardcoded string.
    - Change 'see weekly report' and 'open log file' to buttons
 8. Refresh when you select the list buffer (impossible? make-thread in v26?
 Use emacs-async library?)